 — Austin Tichenor (@austintichenor) January 23, 2021

+At first, WandaVision had the surprising effect of making me feel genuinely sorry for every Shakespeare character trapped in a bizarre modern interpretation of their play.
 We’ve all seen or heard of them: a steampunk Macbeth; a Trumpian Julius Caesar; a high-school Much Ado About Nothing.
 While reimagined Shakespeare can reveal new aspects of a play, and some characters genuinely thrive within these “brave new worlds,” you can sense other characters chafing in their new surroundings — and WandaVision’s creator Jac Schaeffer used this exact tension as a narrative device.

 Wanda and Vision never got their own movie and received relatively little screen time in the MCU, so Schaeffer plonked the two supernatural beings into a genre-shifted series where they could play a starring role — not unlike what Shakespeare did when he moved Sir John Falstaff from the Henry IV history plays into the domestic comedy The Merry Wives of Windsor.
 Schaefer revealed that this was “the delicious twist of this project”: taking Wanda and Vision, whose “heartache and drama [is] at a Shakespearean level,” and “throw[ing] them into sitcom shenanigans”.
 Yet WandaVision (despite the Shakespeare-like pun of its title) is no spoof: its entertaining form serves a dramaturgical function, employing genre tropes and storytelling devices from classic American sitcoms like The Dick Van Dyke Show to create uncertainty for characters and audience alike as we all try to figure out what’s happening.